sanguinecromancer/autocomplete-assignment/README.md

 And then for debouncing I made a custom function (not from lodash).
 Components could be also wrapped in a memo, although they didn't unnecessarily refresh to my observation.

+When I create a deep copy of the array that comes from API, I lose a bit from performance.
+Normally we use immer library for better performance with deep copying but I did not want to install a new library.

 #### Error handling
-I tried to include as many scenarios as possible, including aborting in case of timeout.
+I tried to include as many scenarios as possible.
+In addition to regular http errors:

+- aborting in case of timeout.
+- fallback page with a refresh button
+- unexpected API response structure

 #### Testing
 Tests wasn't mentioned but I still wanted to add at least one - I also didn't install a library, I am using native Node.JS Test Runner.